Guide to Bourbon in Bardstown, Kentucky

 Settled in 1780, Bardstown in Kentucky’s 2nd-oldest city.
 It is the county seat of Nelson County.

-- A total of 11 distillery experiences are located within 16 miles of downtown Bardstown: Bardstown Bourbon Company, Barton 1792, Heaven Hill, Log Still, Lux Row, Old Samuels, Preservation Distillery, and Willett, plus Jim Beam American Stillhouse, Limestone Branch, and Maker’s Mark.
-Two additional distilleries will be opened by 2022.
+A total of 11 distillery experiences are located within 16 miles of downtown Bardstown: Bardstown Bourbon Company, Barton 1792, Heaven Hill, Log Still, Lux Row, Old Samuels, Preservation Distillery, and Willett, plus Jim Beam American Stillhouse, Limestone Branch, and Maker’s Mark.

 - Bardstown was named “The Most Beautiful Small Town in America” in 2012 by USA Today and Rand McNally.

 - More than 300 buildings in Bardstown are on the National Register of Historic Places, with nearly 200 in the downtown district.

 - The Stephen Foster Story has been entertaining audiences at the J. Dan Talbott Amphitheatre at My Old Kentucky Home State Park in Bardstown since 1959.